Vince Staples

-Vincent Jamal Staples (born July 2, 1993) is an American rapper and actor.
-Born in Compton, California and raised in Long Beach, California, he first became known for his appearances on projects by Odd Future members—Earl by Earl Sweatshirt, Journey to the 5th Echelon by The Jet Age of Tomorrow (both 2010), and Doris by the former (2013).
-He signed with Talib Kweli's Blacksmith Records prior to releasing his collaborative mixtape with Mac Miller, Stolen Youth (2013).
-The following year, he signed with No I.D.'s ARTium Recordings, an imprint of Def Jam Recordings to release his debut extended play, Hell Can Wait (2014)—which marked his first entry on the Billboard 200 and received critical acclaim.
+Vincent Jamal Staples (born July 2, 1993) is an American rapper, singer, songwriter, and actor.
+He first became known for his appearances on the projects from Odd Future members and affiliates, including Earl Sweatshirt's Earl (2010) and Doris (2013), Mike G.’s Ali (2010) and The Jet Age of Tomorrow's Journey to the 5th Echelon (2010).
+He signed with Talib Kweli's Blacksmith Records prior to the release of his collaborative mixtape with Mac Miller, Stolen Youth (2013).
+The following year, he signed with No I.D.'s ARTium Recordings, an imprint of Def Jam Recordings, to release his debut extended play, Hell Can Wait (2014), which received critical acclaim and marked his first entry on the Billboard 200.

-His debut studio album, Summertime '06 (2015), was met with continued critical praise and spawned the single "Norf Norf", which received platinum certification by the Recording Industry Association of America (RIAA).
-He was selected as part of the XXL 2015 Freshman Class.
-His next albums, Big Fish Theory (2017), FM!
-(2018), his self-titled fourth studio album (2021), and Ramona Park Broke My Heart (2022), each diversified his artistry, being met with continued critical acclaim and moderate commercial response.
+His debut studio album, Summertime '06 (2015), spawned the single "Norf Norf", which was certified platinum by the Recording Industry Association of America (RIAA).
+He subsequently released Big Fish Theory (2017), FM!
+(2018), Vince Staples (2021), and Ramona Park Broke My Heart (2022).
 His sixth album, Dark Times (2024), marked his final release with Def Jam.
-Staples' music is described as West Coast hip hop, often containing conscious subject matter while production experiments with avant-garde, dance and electronic influences.
+In 2026, Staples released his seventh studio album, Cry Baby, his first album as an independent artist and his debut release for Loma Vista Recordings.
+Staples' music has been described as West Coast hip-hop, often containing conscious subject matter while production experiments with avant-garde, dance and electronic influences.

-Outside of his solo career, he is a member of the California-based hip hop trio Cutthroat Boyz with Aston Matthews and Joey Fatts.
-Staples has acted in the films Dope and White Men Can't Jump, and the television series Abbott Elementary.
-As a voice actor, he performed in the 2015 film Mutafukaz, as well as the animated series American Dad! and Lazor Wulf.
-In 2015, he became a spokesperson and brand ambassador for Sprite.
-In 2024, he delved into comedy on the Netflix show The Vince Staples Show.
+Outside of his solo career, Staples is a member of the California-based hip-hop trio Cutthroat Boyz with Aston Matthews and Joey Fatts.
+He has made several film and television appearances as an actor and a voice artist, including Dope (2015), Mutafukaz (2015), American Dad!
+(2018), Lazor Wulf (2019–2021), Abbott Elementary (2022–23), and White Men Can't Jump (2023).
+In 2015, he became the spokesperson and brand ambassador for Sprite.

+In 2024, Staples created and starred in The Vince Staples Show on Netflix.
+The series was renewed for a second season, which premiered on November 6, 2025, and was canceled in January 2026 after two seasons.